QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

 <div class="row row-cols-md-2 mt-3"><div class="border-end border-dark">

-HTTP/HTTPS is a protocol used to exchange wit a webserver.
+HTTP/HTTPS is a protocol used to exchange with a webserver.
 Usually, a web browser will make a request, and the result will be some HTML.
-An HTTP/HTTPS request involve a few things
+An HTTP/HTTPS request involves a few things

 ✅ First, there is a method

-* `GET`: get a ressource
+* `GET`: get a resource
 * `POST`: create a resource on the server
 * `PUT`: update a field of a resource on the server
 * `DELETE`: delete a resource on the server